mubaidr/vue-swimlane/README.md

 # vue-swimlane

-An Text Swimlane plugin for Vue.js in alpha stage. :p Display a list of words as aan animated text Swimlane.
+A Text Swimlane plugin for Vue.js to display a list of words as an animated text Swimlane.

 [![NPM](https://nodei.co/npm/vue-swimlane.png?compact=true)](https://npmjs.org/package/vue-swimlane)